amuttsch/go-idasen/README.md

 The position of the desk can controlled by a physical switch on the desk or via bluetooth using an phone app.

-This is a command line interface written in Go to control the Idasen via bluetooth from a desktop computer.
+This is a command line interface and API written in Go to control the Idasen via bluetooth from a desktop computer.

 ## Set Up